 The attitude proves its worth in practice, especially in complex situations such as a lack of time, a goal dilemma or a conflict.
 Keeping this in mind, we remain friendly, active facilitators, no matter how challenging the circumstances are.

-- Relating to others in a authentic and empathic way
+- Relating to others in a authentic way and equally.

 - Making learning steps and goals transparent